zenml-io/zenml/docs/book/advanced-guide/practical/containerization.md

 # Things to change

-- Needs a re-read

 When running locally, ZenML will execute the steps of your pipeline in the active Python environment.
-When using a remote [orchestrators](../../mlops-stacks/orchestrators/orchestrators.md) or [step operators](../../mlops-stacks/step-operators/step-operators.md) instead, ZenML builds [Docker](https://www.docker.com/) images to transport and run your pipeline code in an isolated and well-defined environment.
+When using remote [orchestrators](../../mlops-stacks/orchestrators/orchestrators.md) or [step operators](../../mlops-stacks/step-operators/step-operators.md) instead, ZenML builds [Docker](https://www.docker.com/) images to transport and run your pipeline code in an isolated and well-defined environment.